 Cut down on air conditioning use

-Air-conditioning increases fuel consumption at low speeds, but at higher speeds the effects are less noticeable.
+Air conditioning increases fuel consumption at low speeds, but at higher speeds the effects are less noticeable.
 If it's a hot day open the windows around town and save the air conditioning for high speed driving.
-(At speeds below around 35-40mph it’s more efficient to open a window).
-Don't leave air-conditioning on all the time but aim to run it at least once a week throughout the year to maintain the system in good condition.
+Do not leave air conditioning on all the time.
+Instead, only run it when needed.

 Remove roof racks and roof bars when not needed

-A large roof rack or roof box can increase fuel consumption by as much as 30% at motorway speeds.
+A large roof rack or roof box can increase fuel consumption by as much as 30 percent at motorway speeds.

 Anticipate road conditions

-Through better anticipation, drivers can reduce unnecessary acceleration and braking and make the most of the vehicle’s momentum.
+Through better anticipation, drivers can reduce unnecessary acceleration and braking.
 This can mean looking three or four vehicles ahead and picking up subtle clues from drivers as to what manoeuvres they will carry out next.

 Maintain the focus on fuel savings

 Keeping a focus on savings in the months and years ahead will depend upon good fleet management and communication.
-The Energy Savings Trust encourages Fleet Managers to monitor individual drivers’ fuel consumption and to relate this to their vehicle’s official fuel economy.
-You could also consider publishing league tables internally and run exception reports to highlight the worst offenders who you might then want to offer additional information or training.
+The Energy Savings Trust encourages Fleet Managers to monitor individual drivers’ fuel consumption and compare it to the vehicle’s official fuel economy.

 7. Choose your fuel card provider wisely

-When selecting a fuel card provider choose a one that makes tracking expenditure easy through online reporting tools.
+When selecting a fuel card provider choose one that makes tracking expenditure easy through online reporting tools.
 The efficiency of the fuels themselves can also vary considerably.
-Shell’s FuelSave products can deliver extra efficiencies of around 2% - which when calculated across a large fleet can easily amount to six figure annual savings.
+Shell’s FuelSave products can deliver extra efficiencies of around 2 percent - which when calculated across a large fleet can easily amount to six figure annual savings.

-Free fuel is now becoming a much less attractive perk due to changes in benefit in kind taxation.
-Since the late 1990s the government has gradually increased the scale charge on ‘free’ fuel.
-Consequently for many company car drivers, the tax on their private fuel is actually greater than the tax they pay on their company car.
-But for the lucky ‘perk car’ drivers who still benefit financially from this arrangement ask yourself what is their motivation to save on private fuel?
+Free fuel is now becoming a much less attractive perk due to changes in Benefit in Kind taxation.
+Since the late 1990s, the government has gradually increased the scale charge on ‘free’ fuel.
+Consequently, for many company car drivers, the tax on their private fuel is actually greater than the tax they pay on their company car.

 9. Encourage refuelling at the right places